The Open University since 2006

 If you've ever been involved in campaigning for change, you probably know that getting the desired result is much harder than it seems.
 Moreover, the decision to campaign on a particular issue can expose tensions and cracks within an organisation itself.
-This unit explores effective approaches to campaigning.
+This free course, Campaigns and organisations, explores effective approaches to campaigning.

 - give examples of how organisations have changed their campaigns to achieve their goals.

 Enrol to access the full course, get recognition for the skills you learn, track your progress and on completion gain a statement of participation to demonstrate your learning to others.
 Make your learning visible!

 Campaigning organisations, whatever their size or orientation, are intent on achieving change in the behaviour or attitudes of their target groups.
 But if you have ever tried working to achieve change in this way, you will probably know that getting the results you want from campaigning can be difficult.
 It is all too easy to get sidetracked, or run out of energy and resources, before the objective has been achieved.
 And the decision to campaign on a particular issue can expose tensions and cracks within an organisation itself which may interfere with its ability to carry out its plans as intended.

 This OpenLearn course provides a sample of postgraduate study in